ksivitz/ksivitz.github.io/projects/icr-predictions.md

 ### 2. Model Training and Evaluation

 Now that the data has been organized and collected, it is time to train our model.
-Because we have a high number of categories with varying levels of correlation, I have decided to use XGBoost as our model, a series of boosted decission trees.
-Because our data is fairly normally distributed, I have scaled all of our categories using a standardization method, and converted our categorical column into dummy variables.
-Once the data is prepared, we can start to train our model.
+Because we have a high number of categories with varying levels of correlation, I have decided to use XGBoost, a series of boosted decission trees, as our model.
+Because the data is fairly normally distributed, I have scaled all of the categories using a standardization method, and converted the categorical column into dummy variables.
+Now that the data is prepared, we can start to train our model.

 The first step is choosing hyperparameters for our model.
 I started by using sagemakers hyperparameter tuning to create a hyperparameter tuning job.
 The results gave us a model that performed very well, however it appeard to overfit to our training data.
 Because of this, I adjusted some of the hyperparameters to help reduce this overfitting.
 I increased the values of lambda and alpha (our regularization hyperparameters), and decressed the max depth from 50 to 45.

-Using area under the curve (AUC) as our training metric, we can see that our model performs fairly well, with 99.55% on our training data and 95.93% on test data.
-From the confusion matrix we can see our model performed very well, only miss-classifying 2 of the 23 positive instances.
+Using area under the curve (AUC) as our training metric, we can see that our model performs very well, with 99.55% AUC on our training data and 95.93% AUC on our test data.
+From the confusion matrix we can see our model only mis-classified 2 of the 23 positive instances.

 <center><img src="https://github.com/ksivitz/ksivitz.github.io/blob/4a99524cf92a1aef693c89d25198b9383202f736/images/auc-curve-test.PNG?raw=true"/></center>